-Chandeleur, celebrated on February 2, has its origins in pagan and Christian rites.
-Initially a Roman festival of light, it was Christianized in the 5th century by Pope Gelasius I to commemorate the Presentation of Jesus in the Temple.
-Pancakes, round and golden like the sun, symbolize the return of light and prosperity.
+Celebrated on Monday, February 2, 2026, Candlemas has its origins in pagan and Christian rituals.
+Originally a Roman festival known as the “festival of candles,” it was Christianized in the 5th century by Pope Gelasius I to commemorate the Presentation of Jesus at the Temple.
+With their round shape and sun-kissed color, pancakes symbolize the return of light and prosperity…

 Ingredients: